alovajs/alova/README.md

 onSuccess(() => {

   // After the submission is successful, the todo data data of the first page is fixedly modified
-  // The first parameter is the Method object, and the second is the callback function containing the original cached data, which needs to return the modified data updateState(getTodoList(1), todoList => {
+  // The first parameter is the Method instance, and the second is the callback function containing the original cached data, which needs to return the modified data updateState(getTodoList(1), todoList => {
     return todoList.map(item => {
       if (item.id === editingTodo.id) {